riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/overview.md

-# Filter Registration
+# Overview

-DotVVM can apply action filters on individual methods, on specific viewmodel classes, or globally for all viewmodels in your application.
+DotVVM can apply [action](action-filters) or [exception filters](exception-filters) on individual methods, on specific viewmodel classes, or globally for all viewmodels in your application.

-## Method and ViewModel Filters
+## Usage of filters

 Because the base classes of the filters inherit from the `Attribute` class, you can apply those filters on a viewmodel or a method as an attribute.